-Initiatives which supported the Mallee CMA to deliver against the stated priority activities and associated performance targets in 2018-19 included both State and Commonwealth funded programs.
-An overview of these contributions in relation to building Community Capacity for NRM is provided in Table 4.
+Initiatives which supported our delivery against the stated priority activities and associated performance targets in 2019-20 included both State and Commonwealth funded programs.
+An overview of their contributions in relation to building Community Capacity for NRM is provided in Table 4.